 Frozen hits theaters on November 27th, and Kristen Bell voices Anna… the character who will steal your heart!

-Prior to attending the world premiere of Disney’s Frozen in LA last week, I had the opportunity to sit down with Kristen Bell, the actress that voices the character of Anna in the movie.
-Actually, she does more than give Anna a voice, she brings her to life, and after meeting Kristen in person, I feel pretty confident in telling you that Anna owes her adorable and charming little persona to Kristen.
 Anna is sweet, charming, full of life and love … she talks fast and excited and happy and you just really find yourself liking her.
-Yes.
+So, Yes.
 She and Anna are are a LOT a like.
 I think this probably happens organically as the character unfolds in the development stages, but what a brilliant choice on Disney’s part as I do have to say, Anna is now one of my favorite Disney characters of all time.

-Here are a few of the questions that we asked Kristen and the answers that she gave.
+Here are a few of the questions that we asked in the interview with Kristen Bell and the answers that she gave.
 I think that you will be able to see her personality coming through in her answers:

 Q. How did you get involved in the project?